Send the link below via email or IMCopy

 Randerson Romualdo Cordeiro, 2008, Oil on Canvas, 48"x36"

-As a child, she drew pictures of people being blown up in wars and cowboys and Indians hurting each other
+As a child, she drew pictures of people being blown up by wars or cowboys and native americans hurting each other.

 While living in Belgium, she read the entire English Library from A to Z except for the cooking and Gardening sections.